jkilpatr/openstack-node-tagger/README.md

 	ostag -n 3 -t controller -c
 	ostag -n 50 -t compute

-Where the first run clears existing tags on all 53 nodes, then pins three control instances, and the second command will pin the remaining 50 nodes as compute instances.
+Where the first run clears existing tags and pins on all 53 nodes, then tags three control instances, and the second command will tag the remaining 50 nodes as compute instances.

-After that you can deploy your overcloud with the scheduler hints file to determine your mapping from tags to roles.
+After that, if you are just tagging you are done and can ignore this section, if you are using node pinning you need to deploy your overcloud with a scheduler hints file to determine your mapping from pins to roles.

 	openstack overcloud deploy --templates -e scheduler-hints.yaml